Using the Zyte IDE#

 1. Select Zyte Smart Browser Devtools on the Activity Bar (left-hand side).

-2. On the Zyte Smart Browser DevTools side view that opens, select Interactions, right-click on your interaction, and click Copy Interaction ID.
+2. On the Zyte IDE side view that opens, under Interactions, right-click on your interaction, and click Copy Interaction ID.

 The interaction ID will be copied to your clipboard.